Harvey Weinstein found guilty of rape in Los Angeles trial

 Lauren Young, the only accuser who testified at both Weinstein trials, said she was a model aspiring to be an actor and screenwriter who was meeting with Weinstein about a script in 2013 when he trapped her in a hotel bathroom, groped her and masturbated in front of her.

-The jury was unable to reach a verdict on the charge involving Young.
-Jurors told the judge they were 10-2 in favor of conviction on her count, and 8-4 in favor of conviction on the two counts involving Siebel Newsom.
+The jury was unable to reach a verdict on the charges involving Young.

+A massage therapist testified that Weinstein did the same to her after getting a massage in 2010.

 Martinez said in her closing that the women entered Weinstein’s hotel suites or let him into their rooms, with no idea of what awaited them.